dcposch/simple_spheres/README.md

 simple_spheres
 ==============

+C
+-

-'''A very basic, pretty fast
+**A very basic, pretty fast
-multithreaded raytracer written in C.'''
+multithreaded raytracer written in C.**

 Just a demo, and I'm using it for performance tests.